reposense/RepoSense/docs/DeveloperGuide.md

 ### CommitsReporter
-[`CommitsReporter`](/src/main/java/reposense/commits/CommitsReporter.java) is responsible for analyzing the **commit** history and generating a [`CommitContributionSummary`](/src/main/java/reposense/commits/model/CommitContributionSummary.java) for each repository.
-The `CommitContributionSummary` contains information such as each author's daily and weekly contribution and the variance of their contribution. `CommitsReporter`,
+[`CommitsReporter`](/src/main/java/reposense/commits/CommitsReporter.java) is responsible for analyzing the **commit** history and generating a [`CommitContributionSummary`](/src/main/java/reposense/commits/model/CommitContributionSummary.java) for each repository. `CommitContributionSummary` contains information such as each author's daily and weekly contribution and the variance of their contribution. `CommitsReporter`,
  1. Uses [`CommitInfoExtractor`](/src/main/java/reposense/commits/CommitInfoExtractor.java) to run the `git log` command, which generates the statistics of each commit made within date range.
  2. Generates a [`CommitInfo`](/src/main/java/reposense/commits/model/CommitInfo.java) for each commit, which contains the `infoLine` and `statLine`.
  3. Uses [`CommitInfoAnalyzer`](/src/main/java/reposense/commits/CommitInfoAnalyzer.java) to extract the relevant data from `CommitInfo` into a [`CommitResult`](/src/main/java/reposense/commits/model/CommitResult.java), such as the number of line insertions and deletions in the commit and the author of the commit.